Annual Report for Tenants - Plain Text Version

 Top 3 reasons why tenants left their property

-446 tenants were prevented from facing court proceedings following help from our money advice service.
-28 tenants were evicted from their homes due to rents arrears.
+448 tenants were prevented from facing court proceedings following help from our money advice service.
+We supported our tenants during the pandemic, and this meant 0 tenants were evicted from their homes due to rent arrears.

 For every pound we received in rent this is how we spent it.